 Internal Revenue Service regulations and federal tax law requires taxpayers to file their federal income tax returns by the end of April 15 of each year, with an extension to the next business day during years when the 15th falls on a weekend or holiday.
 Marital status is an important factor in determining whether the taxpayer can file as married filing separately or as head of household.
 A person who is considered married may not file as head of household.

-There are five filing statuses the Internal Revenue Service (IRS) recognizes for individual taxpayers.
+There are five filing statuses the Internal Revenue Service recognizes for individual taxpayers.
 You may file as single, married filing jointly, married filing separately, head of household or qualifying widow(er) with dependent child.
-Your status as of the last day of the tax year determines your filing status for the entire tax year.
+Your status as of the last day of the tax year determines your filing status for the entire tax year on your federal taxes.
 It is important to get your filing status right, because filing status is used to determine your standard deduction, which is the amount of money you can earn without incurring an income tax liability.

 Married taxpayers have the option of using the married filing jointly or married filing separately filing status, but both spouses must use the same filing status.
 For federal income tax purposes you are considered married for the entire tax year if you were married on the last day of the tax year.
 You are considered to be married for federal income tax purposes if you are legally married or are living together in a common law marriage according to the laws of the state in which you live.
 You are considered married even if you are not living together but there is no legal separation, final divorce decree or decree of separate maintenance.
 You are considered to be married for the entire year if your spouse dies during the tax year.

 If you fall under a married filing status, you can’t file as head of household on your federal income taxes.
 Some states may have different rules for head of household status, though.
 In California, for example, you can be considered the head of household if you were married during the tax year if you did not live with your spouse for the last six months of the tax year and you have a qualifying child as a dependent.